openharmony/docs/en/application-dev/reference/apis/js-apis-effectKit.md

 createColorPicker(source: image.PixelMap): Promise\<ColorPicker>

-Creates a **ColorPicker** instance based on the pixel map.
+Creates a **ColorPicker** instance based on a pixel map.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Multimedia.Image.Core